 Trump says CEO of Intel must resign, calling him "highly conflicted"

-President Trump called on Intel CEO Lip-Bu Tan to resign on Thursday, prompting the technology company's stock to slip before the opening bell.
+President Trump called on Intel CEO Lip-Bu Tan to resign on Thursday, prompting a slide in the technology company's stock.

 The president's call for Tan's resignation comes after Sen. Tom Cotton, a Republican from Arkansas, sent a letter to Intel Chairman Frank Yeary on Tuesday expressing concern over Tan's investments and ties to Chinese businesses.